Catacroptera

 Catacroptera is a monotypic butterfly genus of the subfamily Nymphalinae in the family Nymphalidae found in sub-Saharan Africa.
 The habitat consists of grassland and savanna.
 Adults are on wing year round, but from September to April in cooler areas.

-Description

-The single species, Catacroptera cloanthe, the pirate, has a wingspan of 50 to 63 mm.
-Its dorsal colour is orange with rows of dark bands in the forewing and blue spots surrounded by darker brown in the hindwing.
-The underside is brown with greyish stripes.
-Sexes are similar.
-There are seasonal forms which differ slightly.
-The dry-season form has a dark brown underside.

 Food plants

 The larvae feed on Justicia protracta, Barleria stuhlmanni, Ruellia cordata, Asystasia gangetica, Barleria opaca, Ruellia togoensis, Chaetacanthus setiger, Asclepias and Phaulopsis species.